Talladega Nights: The Ballad of Ricky Bobby: Home media

 The first one million 60GB and 20GB PlayStation 3 units included a free theatrical promotional Blu-ray copy of the film.

 The Blu-ray, standard DVD and PSP UMD versions were released on December 12, 2006, by Sony Pictures Home Entertainment.
 When viewing, the opening menu gives viewers choices for Super Speedway (with footage of the film used as introductions for special features, scene selection, etc.) or Short Track (without video introductions).
 The film is presented on standard DVD in four different configurations, giving consumers the choice between either theatrical or unrated versions in either its theatrical 2.39:1 anamorphic widescreen aspect ratio or in 1.33:1 pan and scan fullscreen.
 As for the audio, each standard DVD carries Dolby Digital 5.1 tracks in English and French with optional English and French subtitles.

-Extras for the standard DVD editions include a retrospective "25 Years Later" commentary track featuring most of the main cast, deleted and extended scenes along with bonus race footage, features, interviews with Bobby, Naughton, and Carley, a gag reel, a 'line-o-rama' feature with alternate dialogue from the film, and DVD-ROM content.
+Extras for the standard DVD editions include a retrospective "25 Years Later" commentary track featuring most of the main cast, deleted and extended scenes along with bonus race footage, features, interviews with Bobby, Naughton, and Carley, a gag reel, a line-o-rama feature with alternate dialogue from the film, and DVD-ROM content.
 The unrated disc contains additional deleted scenes ("Cal Calls Ricky" and "What'd You Do Today?"), an interview with Girard and Gregory, and commercials and public service announcements by Bobby and Naughton.
 The "Unrated & Uncut" DVD omits two scenes that were in theaters: Bobby, as a child, steals his mother's station wagon and the happenings of Bobby's pit crew.
 The scenes are not present in the deleted scenes either.

 The Blu-ray release is available on a dual-layer disc with the majority of features presented in high definition.
-These include: nine deleted/extended scenes, three interviews, gag reel, line-o-rama, bonus race footage, Bobby & Naughton's Commercials, Bobby & Naughton's public service announcements, Walker & Texas Ranger, Will Ferrell Returns to Talladega and a theatrical trailer.
+These include: nine deleted and extended scenes, three interviews, a gag reel, line-o-rama, bonus race footage, Bobby & Naughton's commercials, Bobby & Naughton's public service announcements, Walker & Texas Ranger, Will Ferrell Returns to Talladega and a theatrical trailer.
 Three non-high definition extras include: Daytona 500 Spot, NASCAR Chase for the Nextel Cup Spot, and Sirius and NASCAR Spot.
 In terms of technical aspects, this edition carries the unrated cut and presents the film with a widescreen transfer at its 2.39:1 theatrical aspect ratio and includes Dolby Digital 5.1 tracks in English and French and an uncompressed PCM 5.1 audio track in English, along with English, French, Spanish, Chinese, Portuguese, Korean and Thai subtitles.

 In October 2016, the film was re-released on Blu-ray to coincide with its 10th anniversary.
-The 2-disc set includes all new bonus features, as well as both versions of the film and the features found on the original releases of the film.
+The 2-disc set includes all new bonus features, as well as both the theatrical and unrated versions of the film and the features found on the original releases of the film.

+On August 4, 2026, the film was released on 4K Ultra HD Blu-ray for the first time, with a limited edition 20th anniversary steelbook.